CrowCpp/Crow/docs/guides/streaming.md

 });
 ```

-Crow posts every completion result to the connection executor, including a
+Crow posts every accepted completion result to the connection executor,
-result delivered inline.
-At most one provider request and one socket write are
+including a result delivered inline.
+At most one provider request and one
-pending, and Crow requests the next chunk only after the preceding write has
+socket write are pending, and Crow requests the next chunk only after the
-finished.
-This bounds the transfer to one current payload chunk and provides
+preceding write has finished.
+This bounds the transfer to one current payload
-backpressure without an unbounded queue.
+chunk and provides backpressure without an unbounded queue.

+While a provider request is pending, Crow reads the connection to detect peer
-If a socket read also contains bytes for a later pipelined request, Crow keeps
+closure and retains bytes for later pipelined requests without parsing them.
-only that already received remainder while the asynchronous response is active.
+Retained input is limited to Crow's current HTTP parser header limit, whose
+compile-time default is `CROW_HTTP_MAX_HEADER_SIZE`; exceeding that limit aborts
-After clean completion, it parses the saved bytes on the connection executor
+the transfer and closes the connection.
+After clean completion, Crow parses the
+saved bytes on the connection executor in arrival order before starting another
-before reading the socket again.
-An aborted or failed transfer closes the
-connection and discards the remainder.
+socket read.
+An aborted or failed transfer closes the connection and discards
+the retained input.
+A peer closure while the provider is pending ends the
+transfer promptly with `clean == false` and releases the provider; a late
+provider result is rejected by returning `false`.

 Calling `set_async_chunked_content_provider` discards any string body, static
 file, or synchronous provider already configured on the response.
 Calling a